 These opportunities involve scaling up good practices in environmental and social performance and building on innovative partnerships.

-When asked to prioritise the SDGs most relevant to their activities and impacts, SDG 7 (Affordable, reliable energy for all) has consistently ranked highest or second highest.
-SDG 13 (Climate action) follows closely behind.
+When asked to prioritise the SDGs most relevant to their activities and impacts, SDG 7 (Affordable, reliable energy for all) and SDG 13 (Climate action) has ranked highest in 2025 survey, closely followed by SDG 8 (Decent work and economic growth).

-SDG 15 (Life on land), SDG 9 (Industry, innovation and infrastructure) and SDG 12 (Responsible consumption and production) all make appearances at the top fourth or fifth position.
+SDG 3 (Good health and wellbeing) and SDG 9 (Industry, innovation and infrastructure) both make appearances in the top fourth or fifth position.

 Graph 14: Top 5 priority SDGs per year